nicitaacom/AWS-scraper/dev_readme.md

  8. 🧠 Scraping logic: Allocates an even number of unique cities to each SDK based on its remaining usage limits.
     If an SDK fails for a city, that city is automatically retried using another SDK that still has available credits.
     Example: If `searchSDK` input ["Berlin","Erkner"] "Erkner" fails, it’s retried on `googleCustomSearchSDK` or `serpSDK`, depending on availability.
+ 9. If some SDK require more delay due to 429 - then update delay in this.searchBusinessesUsingSDK

 **Response behavior**:
 - Return early with status `202` if task has been continued in next job (add payload in executionLogs for each job task)